Thermal emission spectra of the ultra-hot Jupiter WASP-33 b

-Multi-resolution studies across broad wavelength range have been conducted extensively for the characterization of WASP-33\,b.
-Early photometric eclipse measurements at 0.91\,$\upmu$m, the K$_{\rm s}$ band and the Spitzer/IRAC broad band yielded notably high dayside brightness temperatures ($\ge3300\,$K), suggesting a potential thermal inversion supported or a high C/O ratio~\citep{smith2011, deming2012, de2013}.
+Multi-resolution studies in a broad wavelength range have been conducted extensively for the characterization of WASP-33\,b.
+Early photometric eclipse measurements at 0.91\,$\upmu$m, the K$_{\rm s}$ band, and the Spitzer/IRAC broadband yielded notably high dayside brightness temperatures ($\ge3300\,$K), suggesting a potential thermal inversion supported or a high C/O ratio~\citep{smith2011, deming2012, de2013}.
 The first eclipse spectrum, obtained by \citet{haynes2015} using HST/WFC3, showed excess flux at short wavelengths that was attributed to TiO emission.
-However, subsequent reanalysis of this data by \cite{changeat2022} and High Resolution (HR) spectroscopy have questioned TiO's presence~\citep{Nugroho2017, cont2021, Herman2020, Yang2024a}.
-Recent optical and NIR HR spectra detected atomic species, including \ion{Fe}{i}~\citep{Nugroho2020}, \ion{Si}{i}~\citep{cont2022b}, \ion{V}{i} and \ion{Ti}{i} \citep{cont2022}, molecules, including CO~\citep{van2023, Yan2022}, OH~\citep{Nugroho2021} and weak H$\rm _{2}$O signal~\citep{Nugroho2021}, revealing thermal inversion and strong dissociation on the dayside.
-Transmission spectroscopy detected absorptions from \ion{Ca}{ii} ~\citep{Yang2024a} and AlO~\citep{von2019}, and probed an extended envelope with escape rate of $\sim 10^{12}\,{\rm g\,s}^{-1}$ via measuring additional absorption of Balmer lines.
-Notably, \citet{Yang2024b} identified a possible contribution from nightside H$\rm _{2}$O emission in the transmission spectra, suggesting the presence of nightside water and that WASP‑33\,b may exhibit non‑isothermal temperature structures on its nightside.
+However, a subsequent reanalysis of these data by \cite{changeat2022} and HRS has questioned the presence of TiO ~\citep{Nugroho2017, cont2021, Herman2020, Yang2024a}.
+Recent optical and Near-infrared (NIR) HRS detected atomic species, including \ion{Fe}{i}~\citep{Nugroho2020}, \ion{Si}{i}~\citep{cont2022b}, \ion{V}{i} and \ion{Ti}{i} \citep{cont2022}, molecules, including CO~\citep{van2023, Yan2022}, OH~\citep{Nugroho2021}, and a weak H$\rm _{2}$O signal~\citep{Nugroho2021}, which reveal thermal inversion and strong dissociation on the dayside.
+Transmission spectroscopy detected absorptions from \ion{Ca}{ii} ~\citep{Yang2024a} and AlO~\citep{von2019}, and probed an extended envelope with an escape rate of $\sim 10^{12}\,{\rm g\,s}^{-1}$ by measuring additional absorption of Balmer lines.
+Notably, \citet{Yang2024b} identified a possible contribution of nightside H$\rm _{2}$O emission to transmission spectra, suggesting the presence of nightside water, and that WASP‑33\,b may exhibit nonisothermal temperature structures on its nightside.
 Phase-curve observations reveal inefficient day-night heat redistribution~\citep{zhang2018, Herman2022, dang2024} and CO absorption on the nightside, making WASP-33\,b the second exoplanet with confirmed nightside molecules \citep{Mraz2024}.
 However, most constraints remain limited to species detection, with few atmospheric retrievals conducted~\citep{haynes2015, changeat2022, finnerty2023}.
 These retrievals consistently indicate a dayside thermal inversion, as predicted by \citet{molliere2015} for atmospheres with C/O $\approx$ 1 and Teff $\gtrsim$ 1500 K, yet they differ in molecular abundances and profile details, highlighting atmospheric complexity that requires further observational constraints.